gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine had become his apprentice three days later.

 As always, the expression on Razi's face was somehow cheerful and melancholy at the same time.
 He dipped his head toward the bosun.
 "I am sorry to hear of the young man's passing.
 I regret I did not know him well."

 "Don't go building his pyre just yet," Uyves said sharply.
 "He could have got lucky."
 Razi dipped his head again but did not reply.

 The search lasted an hour.
 It would have been half that, but no one wanted to be the first to give up.
-There was nowhere for Fraederiq to be---no lonely trees, no outcroppings, nothing.
+There was nowhere for Fraederiq to be–no lonely trees, no outcroppings, nothing.
 "I'm sorry," the bosun said quietly to Gaeston, squeezing his shoulder as Vurt had done.
 Dry-eyed, Fraederiq's father slung his ropes over his shoulder and walked slowly up Slip Street to his empty home.
 He didn't look at Erileine as he passed.

 As the searchers returned to town they gathered in Mamaere Mayeule's,